muitsfriday/jqfix-for-old-jQuery/README.md

 jQuery Old Support.

 ##.on()
-jQuery older version than 1.7 can use .on() for bind(live) an event.
+jQuery older version than 1.7 can use .on() to bind(live) an event.
 ```
 $('body').on('click', function(e){
 	console.log('on click body', e);